wnyc/cloudydict/README.md

 Python dicts are awesome.
 The cloud is awesome.
 So why do the python APIs for these services suck so much?

-When you "download from the cloud" you are basically performing a key look-up.
-The intuitive interface would look like this:
+The intuitive API to retrieve something from S3 should be:

+    cloud = S3Connection().get_bucket(<my_bucket>)
     value = cloud[<my key>]

-So why is it in boto I must say:
+So why is it boto requres I must say:

-    cloud = S3Connection(<).get_bucket(<my_bucket>)
+    cloud = S3Connection().get_bucket(<my_bucket>)
     key = cloud.get_key(<key>)
     value = key.get_contents_as_string()

-and for RackSpace's cloudfiles I must say:
+Similarly why does Rackspace require I say:

     cloud = cloudfiles.get_connection().get_container(<my_bucket>)
     obj = cloud.get_object(<key>)
     value = obj.read()

 Testing for membership is equally cumbersome.
-In python I'd write:
+In python I might write:

     if key in cloud

-but in boto I'd write
+Boto requires I write:

     if cloud.get_key(<key>) is None:

-and cloudfiles I'd write
+Cloudfiles requires I write:

     try:
       cloud.get_object(<key>)
     except NoSuchObject:
       pass

-Cloudydict makes it possible for you to do most of what you want with your cloud storage provider while using standard Python conventions.
-I
+Cloudydict standardizes cloud services to work like a dictionary.

 Tutorial
 --------